 Cloud Telephony – What is it?

-As the name suggests, Cloud Telephony is the communications technology where all communication devices and applications are hosted at the service provider’s premises.
+As its name suggests, cloud telephony is the communications technology where all communication devices and applications are hosted at the service provider’s premises.
 Any business interested in using these services does not need to install any software or buy any hardware to get the services started.
 The service can be an IVR, call center setup, call recording, virtual number or call forwarding.
 These services can be started on a traditional phone, mobile or a computer system i.e. desktop, laptop or tablet.
-It works via two networks
+It works via two networks:

-- IP – The cloud telephony services are delivered via the internet.
-Some countries such as United States have internet linked calling or are VoIP enabled, for providing Cloud Telephony services.
+- IP – Cloud telephony services are delivered via the internet.
+Some countries such as the United States have internet-linked calling or are VoIP enabled for providing Cloud Telephony services.

-04 Add new channels with ease Phone calls are not enough for today’s customer!
+04 Add new channels with ease Phone calls are not enough for today’s customers!
 Cloud telephony lets you respond on the latest digital channels such as SMS, WhatsApp, or Twitter.

 Cloud telephony ensures that you get access to the latest tools & features to optimize both your agent performance and customer satisfaction.

 Call recordings Record all the calls for quality control, training, and dispute resolution.
-Recordings are saved on the cloud, and easily accessible through your call center solution or integrated CRM.
+Recordings are saved on the cloud and are easily accessible through your call center solution or integrated CRM.

 Number masking No number display – when your delivery agents, service engineers, or sales reps call, all the customers see is your cloud telephony provider number.

-Advanced call routing Set up call routing and fallback rules to send calls to the right department during office and after-office hours
+Advanced call routing Set up call routing and fallback rules to send calls to the right department during office hours and after office hours.

 How does Cloud Telephony work in India?